Auchi

-Auchi is a city in Edo State, Nigeria.
+Auchi is a city in southern Nigeria.

-Auchi, a part of Etsako West Local Government Area of Edo State, serves as the Local Government headquarters.
+Located in the Edo State of Nigeria, and part of the Etsako West Local Government Area of the Edo State, Auchi serves as the Local Government headquarters.
 Other towns in the Etsako West local government area include: Uzairue, South Ibie, Agbede and The Anwain Clan.
-During the British colonial rule, it was the headquarters of the Kukuruku Division, the administrative headquarters of five districts.
-It is the home of Auchi Polytechnic.
+During the British colonial rule, Auchi served as the headquarters of the Kukuruku Division.
+It also serves as the administrative headquarters of five districts which was also referred to as quarters and they are: Utsogu, Akpekpe, Aibotse, Igbhei and lyekhei.
+Auchi is home to the Auchi Polytechnic.

-Former UFC Welterweight Champion Kamaru Usman and former Minister of information and culture Tony Momoh, Jeffrey Obomeghie, Nigerian-American executive and writer, and Apostle Johnson Suleman were born in Auchi.